datascientist7890/CleaningData/README.md

 # Getting and Cleaning Data: Course Project

-This repository describes the work I have been doing for the Coursera course "Getting and Cleaning data".
+This repository describes the work I have been doing for the Coursera course "Getting and Cleaning Data".

 # Raw Data